 Annual Budget: The City's annual budget provides a description of City services and the resources used to provide services.
-The document contains both a broad overview of the budget, inclusive of descriptions of programs and services, organized for convenience by lead departments.
-The City operates on a July 1st through June 30th fiscal year with a budget that includes the following funds: general, capital, enterprise and internal services.
+The document contains both a broad overview of the budget, and detailed descriptions of programs and services, organized for convenience by lead departments.
+The City operates on a July 1st through June 30th fiscal year with a budget that includes governmental funds like the General Fund; special revenue funds; enterprise funds like Water, Wastewater and Environmental Resources; and internal service funds.

-General Plan: The General Plan is comprised of a number of elements, such as land use, transportation, open space, and housing, all in accordance with State requirements, and provides a policy framework for various matters that fall within these areas.
+General Plan: The General Plan is comprised of a number of elements, such as land use, circulation, open-space, and housing, all in accordance with State requirements, and provides a policy framework for various matters that fall within these areas.
+A separate planning document, the Coastal Land Use Plan, applies in selected regulatory areas in the City's Coastal Zone.